A balancing act between work-life balance and productivity

 - Continuity: "Keep the sheep together."
-A certain employee fluctuation is normal in every company - a permanent emigrating or "send on the move" in turn is ugly.
+A certain employee turnover is normal in every company - a permanent emigration or "sending on the move" in turn is unattractive.
 Not nice for the employees who have to get used to new team members every time.
-And unpleasant for the board room, whose skills in the selection of new employees can be challenged by this of course.
+And unpleasant for the board room, whose skills in the selection of new employees of course can be questioned.

 - Free space: To look over the shoulder of the employees like a senior teacher?
 We do not write the year 1955 anymore.
 Too much control creates mistrust and stress.
 The free space can be adapted in the present time also on the free job choice.
 For this, as a manager or team leader, a tremendous amount of trust is demanded, which, however, already pays off in the most successful companies worldwide.
 Good employees will repay trust and freedom with performance.

 - Nutrition: Canteen food, where you can see the mass production directly, fortunately belongs to the past.
 Modern businesses have recognized the importance of good nutrition for their workforce.
 High quality lunch prevents the "performance hole" in the afternoon.
-Free fresh fruits and vegetables as well as sufficient refreshments should be absolute standard.
-Understandably not possible in any business, but still an emerging trend, is providing a sumptuous buffet in your own office space.
+Free fresh fruit and vegetables as well as sufficient drinks supply should be absolute standard.
+Understandably not possible in any business, but still an emerging trend, is providing a sumptuous buffet in their own office space.

 - Things to do: The famous team events are almost obligatory today - but not negative at all.
 However, they should also be chosen wisely: activities such as high ropes course or whitewater rafting are not only fun, but are also based on mutual support and thus further promote the team spirit.